-74. This step includes a number of concurrent activities, including a description of current and expected new activities (e.g. plans, programs and projects, as well as informal activities) in the catchment, an assessment of the vulnerable components of the environment and society, the availability/status of international and local safeguards, and the stakeholders and partners who will need/want to be part of the SSEA process.
+Task 2.3.1: Assessment of Land Use and Development in the Catchment an assessment of the vulnerable components of the environment and society, the availability/status of international and local safeguards, and the stakeholders and partners who will need/want to be part of the SSEA process.
 This information needs to quantified as much as possible and depicted on maps, graphs, etc.